 Oil prices rise as markets eye Opec, non-Opec production cuts

-[SEOUL] US oil prices rose in the first trading hours of 2017 on Tuesday, buoyed by a deal for Opec and non-Opec production cuts which kicked off on Sunday.
+[SEOUL] Oil prices rose in the first trading hours of 2017, buoyed by hopes that a deal between Opec and non-Opec members to cut production, which kicked in on Sunday, will be effective in draining a global supply glut.

+International Brent crude oil prices were up 16 cents, or 0.3 per cent, at US$56.98 a barrel at 0802 GMT on Tuesday - close to last year's high of US$57.89 per barrel, hit on Dec 12.
+Oil markets were closed on Monday after the New Year's holiday.

 Jan 1 marked the official start of the deal agreed by the Organization of Petroleum Exporting Countries (Opec) and non-Opec member countries such as Russia in November last year to reduce output by almost 1.8 million barrels per day.

-January will serve as an indicator for whether the agreement can stick.
+Market watchers said January will serve as an indicator for whether the agreement will stick.
+"Markets will be looking for anecdotal evidence for production cuts," said Ric Spooner, chief market analyst at Sydney's CMC Markets.
+"The most likely scenario is Opec and non-Opec member countries will be committed to the deal, especially in early stages."

-Libya, one of two Opec member countries exempt from the deal, increased its production to 685,000 barrels per day (bpd) as of Sunday, up from around 600,000 a day in December, according to an official from the National Oil Corporation (NOC).
+Libya, one of two Opec member countries exempt from cuts, increased its production to 685,000 barrels per day (bpd) as of Sunday, up from around 600,000 a day in December, according to an official from the National Oil Corporation (NOC).

-Among Opec member countries, Oman notified its customers last week that it will cut its crude term allocation volumes by 5 per cent in March.
+Elsewhere, non-Opec Middle Eastern oil producer Oman told customers last week that it will cut its crude term allocation volumes by 5 per cent in March.

-Non-Opec member Russia's oil production in December remained unchanged at 11.21 million bpd, but it was preparing to cut output by 300,000 bpd in the first half of 2017 as part of its efforts to join the global deal to reduce oversupply and rebalance the market.
+Non-Opec member Russia's oil production in December remained unchanged at 11.21 million bpd, still near a 30-year high, but it was preparing to cut output by 300,000 bpd in the first half of 2017 in its contribution to the production cut accord.

 REUTERS